-Mercury Multi-Fuel Outboard Oil is a higher grade oil that provides increased lubrication and extra resistance to carbon buildup when used with good or varying grades of fuel.
+Mercury Racing Multi Fuel Plus Oil is a higher grade oil that provides increased lubrication and extra resistance to carbon buildup when used with varying grades of fuel.

-IMPORTANT: Use only Mercury Multi-Fuel Outboard Oil in this engine.
+IMPORTANT: Use only Mercury Racing Multi Fuel Plus Oil or oil meeting Mercury Marine Specification 8M0119109-T in this engine.
 Using any other types of oil will void all warranties.
 Catastrophic failure will occur if any other oils are used.